jackboberg/spife/docs/topics/request-lifecycle.md

 In the `processView` stage, each middleware will again be called in order, this time with a [`reverse.Match`][ref-reverse-match] object, `context` [`Map`][ref-reverse-context], and a `next` function.

-If the result of this phase is a false-y value, that will be taken as a `204 No Content` response.

 ## Flush (handled by Knork)